japhba/japhba.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: ELSC, Hebrew University, Jerusalem
+  - name: ELSC, The Hebrew University of Jerusalem, Israel
     url: http://elsc.huji.ac.il

 # Short bio (displayed in user profile at end of posts)